js-girls/workshop/STEPS.md

 This document describes how to build Awesome Tasks step by step.
 We will be introducing new concepts on each step so make sure you understand what's going on before going further!
-If you have any doubts, please ask your coach for help!
+If you have any doubts, please ask your coach for help.

 ## Step 1
 ### From basic HTML markup and styling to a dynamic list of tasks